 VARANASI, INDIA: The airport is a ways out, took about an hour for us to get near to Varanasi, partly due to the traffic.
 I was surprised by how far out it is.
 The car drove to northern edge of Varanasi where I was taken on a boat docked on the Ganges.
 Greeted by a sweet young woman who offered me a cold towel for my face and hands, placed a strand of Shiva beads around my neck, offered me cold water and a sweet yellow drink to refresh myself as we traveled down the the river.
 As we drifted past the various Ghats she told me what each one was.

-VARANASI, INDIA: I feel that India does not have much to offer beyond the religious and five star services one comes across in their travels.
+VARANASI, INDIA: I still feel that India does not have much to offer beyond the religious and five star services one comes across in their travels.
 To walk around the cities you find the desperately poor, repeated over and over again, the squalor and begging, the hustling for money is so prevalent.
-You try to see the culture and the arts, none of that seems to exist now.
+You try to see the culture and the arts, none of that seems to exist now but everyone wants to capitalise on it, something seems missing.
 Where is it?
 There may be more to what meets the eye but if you are not a local it is difficult to see.
 Being hounded every minute you walk outside to purchase unwanted trinkets and faded postcards from every man, woman and child on the street is the memory you are left with.